The Mysterious US Military Space Plane USA Return to orbit

-CAPE CANAVERAL, Florida (AP) – The mysterious US military space plane.
-USA It launched back into orbit on Sunday, this time with an additional load of scientific experiments.
+CAPE CANAVERAL, FLA. – The mysterious US military space plane USA It fired into orbit again on Sunday, this time with an additional load of scientific experiments.

 The previous mission lasted a record two years, with a touchdown shrouded in darkness at NASA's Kennedy Space Center last year.

+The Air Force has two of these reusable space planes.
+Their base of operations is a former space shuttle hangar at Kennedy.

+"You could say the X-37B sits on the shoulders of the space shuttle," said Chilton.
+"In a common way to a common home."

-Since the first flight in 2010, space planes had recorded a combined orbit of 2,865 days through Sunday.
-That is seven years and 10 months.
+Since the first flight in 2010, the secret space planes had recorded a combined orbit of 2,865 days until Sunday.

+"If you add up all the missions, just under eight years in orbit and a billion miles, then you will travel a lot on this machine," Chilton said during the launch transmission.

-Delayed a day by bad weather, this marks only the second rocket launch for the newly established Space Force.
+Delayed one day by bad weather, this marked only the second rocket launch for the newly established Space Force.
 In March, he hoisted a national security satellite.

 The United Launch Alliance, which provided the Atlas V rocket, dedicated Sunday's launch to healthcare workers and others who are working on the front line of the pandemic.